salesforce/mt-dynamo/README.md

 Allows for dividing tenants into their own tables by prefixing table names with the tenant identifier.  [byTable](docs/byTable) shows an example of how data looks in its persisted state.

-To use, pass your `AmazonDynamoDBClientBuilder` and `MTAmazonDynamoDBContextProvider` to the builder.
+To use, pass your `AmazonDynamoDB` and `MTAmazonDynamoDBContextProvider` to the builder.
 At runtime, the implementation will prefix all table names with the tenant identifier.

 ```
 MTAmazonDynamoDBByTable.builder().withAmazonDynamoDB(AmazonDynamoDBClientBuilder.standard().build())